Cooperation in Nuclear Power

 While there is no formal wide international cooperation among nuclear regulators, within Europe two organisations promote this.

 The Western European Nuclear Regulators' Association (WENRA) is an influential network of Chief Regulators of EU countries with nuclear power plants and Switzerland, with membership from 18 countries.
 In March 2015 the State Nuclear Regulatory Inspectorate of Ukraine was accepted as a member.
-Other interested European countries including Poland and Belarus have observer status.
-It was formed in 1999 and has played a major role in coordinating safety standards across Europe including significant involvement in Eastern Europe.
+Other interested European countries including Poland and Belarus have observer status, and in 2016 Japan joined them.
+WENRA was formed in 1999 and has played a major role in coordinating safety standards across Europe including significant involvement in Eastern Europe.
 It is seeking increasing engagement with regulators in Armenia, Ukraine and Russia.
 Its safety objectives have been used in the UK for evaluating the EPR and in France for ATMEA1.

 In Europe, six national agencies from the European Community have combined to form a group to assist Eastern European countries with radioactive waste management.